 I am very excited to be a part of the International Business Internship Program.
 I have spent a lot of hours looking at colleges and I believe that makes me more than qualified to be College Assistance Chair.
 This position will hopefully help me and the rest of the team get ready for college, and pick the right one.

 My name is Marissa Lindaman and this year I will be a Junior at the Winona Senior High School.
 I am currently taking college courses at the college, and am taking band and some AP classes at the high school.
 I love learning new things and expanding my knowledge in all subjects, however, my favorite subjects in school are math and chemistry!

 In school, I play my alto saxophone in the jazz band and the symphonic band.
 I also am in honor bands and a jazz combo that I really enjoy!
 I am a LINK leader, and I encourage the incoming freshman to work hard in High School to achieve their goals.
-I am also a member of the Spanish Honor Society and Student Council.
+I am also a member of the Spanish Honor Society, Nation and Student Council.
 Additionally, I am a student leader, for my grade, who helps organize the Special Olympics every year.
 Outside of school I play Soccer, Nordic Ski, and run Track, but my favorite sport is soccer!
 I also work at the local pool in the summer, and I ref soccer matches.
 Lastly, I love to spend time with my dogs, friends, and family!